In your meeting with Zoran Mamdani, you have not endorsed him yet.

 It doesn't work that way.

-It's the entire basis of our system of government where we invest tremendous power through elections in our constitution into one individual.
+It's the entire basis of our system of government where we invest tremendous power through elections in our Constitution into one individual.

 And that didn't happen for four years.

-What I don't understand, and and maybe you can help me out with with this, and and this is the problem I think they have, and they're they're all pleading the fifth on this, and I don't really think they have any choice because if you lie before Congress, that's a crime, and you could be facing jail time, right?
+And I don't really think they have any choice because if you lie before Congress, that's a crime and you could be facing jail time, right?

 Contempt of Congress.

-Uh lying to Congress is a is uh is a crime.
+Lying to Congress is a crime.

-I think every one of them knew what was so transparent and obvious to the country, and that was Joe was was in a significant cognitive decline.
+I think every one of them knew what was so transparent and obvious to the country, and that was Joe was in a significant cognitive decline.

 He's so articulate and sharp.